Pyomo/pyomo/doc/OnlineDocs/explanation/solvers/pyrosdir/overview.rst

 .. _var-bounds-to-ineqs:

 .. note::

-    PyROS accepts models in which there are:
+   PyROS accepts and automatically reformulates models with:

-    1. Bounds declared on the :class:`~pyomo.core.base.var.Var`
-       objects representing components of the variable vectors
+    1. Interval bounds on components of :math:`(x, z, y)`
     2. Ranged inequality constraints

 In order to cast the robust optimization counterpart of the